SpaceUY/devops-guidelines/docs/1_introduccion.md

 - Independent deploy history

----

 # 4. How Beanstalk Manages Deployments and Versions

 Beanstalk stores "application versions" as ZIP files in S3.

 Each deploy creates a new version containing either:

-- Your source code (Node.js platform)
+- Your source code (EC2 Native / Node.js platform)

 - A `Dockerrun.aws.json` file pointing to ECR (Docker platform)